-The ongoing basic countermeasures to prevent infection spreading, such as requiring employees to take their temperature before coming to the office, wear masks at all times, avoid the "Three Cs" by using the rest house in shifts, eat silently and carefully select business travel, continued to be properly implemented to proceed with
+November.
+However, based on the infection status across Japan and in Fukushima Prefecture, ongoing basic countermeasures to prevent infection spreading, such as requiring employees to take their temperature before coming to the office, wear masks at all times, avoid the "Three Cs" by using the rest house in shifts, eat silently and carefully select business travel, continued to be properly implemented to proceed with decommissioning work, prioritizing safety

-(1) 1,583 workers (including 246 TEPCO HD employees, 1, 332 cooperating company workers, 3 business partner company employees and 2 temporary workers) of the Fukushima Daiichi Nuclear Power Station had contracted COVID-19, an increase in 172 workers (including 46 TEPCO HD employees and 126 cooperating company
+(1) 1,703 workers (including 273 TEPCO HD employees, 1,425 cooperating company workers, 3 business partner company employees and 2 temporary workers) of the Fukushima Daiichi Nuclear Power Station had contracted COVID-19, an increase in 120 workers (including 27 TEPCO HD employees and 93 cooperating company workers)

-(2) Regarding the workplace vaccination program of COVID-19 (for the omicron variant), which has been implemented since November 28, 2022, 1,704 workers (including 429 TEPCO HD employees and 1,275 cooperating company
+(2) Regarding the workplace COVID-19 vaccination program (for the omicron variant), which has been implemented since November 28, 2022, 1,704 workers (including 429 TEPCO HD employees and 1,275 cooperating company

-Since November, measures for influenza and norovirus have been implemented, including free influenza vaccinations (subsidized by TEPCO HD) at medical clinics around the site (from October 11, 2022 to January 28, 2023) for cooperating company workers.
-As of December 17, 2022, a total of 4,121 workers had been vaccinated.
-In addition, a comprehensive range of other measures is also being implemented, including daily actions to prevent infection and expansion (measuring body temperature, health checks and monitoring infection status) and response after detecting possible infections (swift exit of possible patients and control of entry, mandatory wearing of masks in working spaces,
+- > Health management of workers in the Fukushima Daiichi Nuclear Power Station - As health management measures in line with the guidelines of the Ministry of Health, Labour and Welfare (issued in August 2015), a scheme was established and operated, whereby prime contractors confirmed reexamination at medical institutions and the subsequent status of workers who were diagnosed as requiring "detailed examination and treatment" in the health checkup, with TEPCO confirming the operation status by the prime contractors. - The recent report on the management status of the health checkup during the second quarter (July September) in FY2022 confirmed that the prime contractors had provided appropriate guidance and managed operations properly under the scheme.
+The report on the follow-up status during the first quarter in FY2022 and before confirmed that responses to workers, which had not been completed by the time of the previous report, were being provided on an ongoing basis and checking of operations will continue. - > Measures to prevent infection and expansion of influenza and norovirus - Since November, measures for influenza and norovirus have been implemented, including free influenza vaccinations (subsidized by TEPCO HD) at medical clinics around the site (from October 11, 2022 to January 28, 2023) for cooperating company workers.
+As of January 21, 2023, a total of 4,607 workers had been vaccinated.
+In addition, a comprehensive range of other measures is also being implemented, including daily actions to prevent infection and expansion (measuring body temperature, health checks and monitoring infection status) and response after detecting possible infections (swift exit of possible patients and control of entry, mandatory wearing of masks in working spaces, etc.). - Status of influenza and norovirus cases - Until the 3rd week of 2023 (January 16-22, 2023), 19 influenza and three norovirus infections were recorded.
+The totals for the same period for the previous season also showed no influenza and three norovirus infections. - Note: The above data is based on reports from TEPCO HD and cooperating companies, which include diagnoses at medical clinics outside the site.
 The subjects of this report were cooperating company workers and TEPCO HD employees in Fukushima Daiichi and Daini Nuclear Power Stations.